cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 #.
 Upgrade to CDH 5.4
 #.
 Stop CDAP application and services, as CDH will have auto-started CDAP
 #.
 Upgrade to CDAP 3.1
 #.
-Run the CDAP Upgrade Tool
+Run the CDAP Upgrade Tool, as the user that runs CDAP Master (the CDAP user)
 #.
 Check if the co-processor JARs for these tables have been upgraded to ``cdh-1.0``:

     - ``cdap_system:app.meta``